aws/aws-iot-device-sdk-js-v2/documents/MIGRATION_GUIDE.md

 possible to change the client settings after its creation using the `set*` methods like `setKeepAliveInterval` or `setMaxConnectionRetries`.

-In the v2 SDK, the [Mqtt5Client](https://aws.github.io/aws-iot-device-sdk-js-v2/node/classes/mqtt5.Mqtt5Client.html) class represents an MQTT client, specifically for MQTT 5 protocol.
-The v2 SDK provides an [MQTT 5 client builder](https://aws.github.io/aws-iot-device-sdk-js-v2/node/classes/iot.AwsIotMqtt5ClientConfigBuilder.html) designed to easily create common configuration types such as direct MQTT or WebSocket connections.
-After an MQTT 5 client is built and finalized, the settings of the resulting MQTT 5 client cannot be modified.
+In the v2 SDK, the [Mqtt5Client](https://aws.github.io/aws-iot-device-sdk-js-v2/node/classes/mqtt5.Mqtt5Client.html) class represents an MQTT client, specifically for MQTT5 protocol.
+The v2 SDK provides an [MQTT5 client builder](https://aws.github.io/aws-iot-device-sdk-js-v2/node/classes/iot.AwsIotMqtt5ClientConfigBuilder.html) designed to easily create common configuration types such as direct MQTT or WebSocket connections.
+After an MQTT5 client is built and finalized, the settings of the resulting MQTT5 client cannot be modified.

 #### Example of creating a client in the v1 SDK